 Growing the local bicycle economy – starting in London

-With £2 billion now committed to support cycling and walking in the Government’s Gear Change policy (see below), the BA’s focus is now on delivering cycling investment at a local level.
-The BA is now working to bring together data, cycle industry and advocacy partners and policy makers to increase cycling investment on the ground, in what we call “The local economic case for cycling”.
+The BA is now also working to bring together data, cycle industry and advocacy partners and policy makers to increase cycling investment on the ground, in what we call “The local economic case for cycling”.

 Or for an audio introduction to the Local Bicycle Economy concept, play our podcast: